No-confidence motion against Imran Khan: Khan's Allegation of foreign support for the motion and later retraction

-Khan and his government alleged that the United States government threatened Pakistan with 'consequences' if the vote of no-confidence were to fail and Khan were to remain in office, and that 'all would be forgiven' if Khan were removed.
+Khan and his government alleged that the United States government threatened Pakistan with 'consequences' if the vote of no-confidence were to fail and Khan were to remain in office, due to US anger over his visit to Moscow on the day of Putin's invasion of Ukraine, and that 'all would be forgiven' if Khan were removed.
 After he was removed from office, Khan asked US president Joe Biden, "by indulging in a regime change conspiracy to remove a democratically elected PM of a country of over 220 million people to bring in a puppet PM, do you think you have lessened or increased the anti-American sentiment in Pakistan?"
 Khan claimed that Nawaz Sharif and Shehbaz Sharif, leaders of the Pakistan Muslim League (N), and Asif Ali Zardari, president of the Pakistan Peoples Party, were also part of the conspiracy.

+The US regime change conspiracy claim is disputed by Khan's critics on the grounds that the vote of no confidence was already brewing within Pakistan weeks before the Ukraine invasion and the opposition had formally announced plans to table the no-confidence motion in the Parliament on February 11, about two weeks before Russia's Ukraine invasion and Khan's visit to Russia.

+Moreover, Khan and his supporters do not offer any proof that the US actually swayed the outcome of the vote of no confidence by persuading some parliamentarians, who would otherwise have supported Khan, to vote for his removal from office.
+They argue that Imran Khan was brought into power and artificially propped up by the military establishment, and without this help, he never had the legitimate numbers in the parliament to be elected Prime Minister.
+And that he was legitimately voted out by a majority of National Assembly members once the military decided to withdraw this support and proclaim neutrality.

-The basis of it was a diplomatic cable sent by Pakistan's ambassador to the US, Asad Majeed Khan, after his meeting with US State Department official Donald Lu in early March.
+The basis of Khan's claim was a diplomatic cable sent by Pakistan's ambassador to the US, Asad Majeed Khan, after his meeting with US State Department official Donald Lu in early March.
 White House Communications Director Kate Bedingfield responded to Khan's allegation of a conspiracy by saying "there is absolutely no truth to that allegation".